-The Microbial Systems Bioinformatics group envision an interdisciplinary Systems Biology approach where Microbial Ecology, Modeling, Microbial Physiology and Bioinformatics meet to create out of the box thinking towards prediction microbial interactions in complex systems.
+The Microbial Systems Data Science group envision an interdisciplinary Systems Biology approach where Microbial Ecology, Modeling, Microbial Physiology and Bioinformatics meet to create out of the box thinking towards prediction microbial interactions in complex systems.

 Our group strives to assess environmental health of terrestrials and man made environments by predicting how resilient/stable a microbial community is to specific disturbances.
 A special emphasis is put on the development of concepts and theories to scale microbial interactions to the real diversity found in nature.

-The key research topics of the Microbial Systems Bioinformatics group are based on genetic potential of microbial communities and integration of multi-omics analysis.
+The key research topics of the Microbial Systems Data Science group are based on genetic potential of microbial communities and integration of multi-omics analysis.
 Currently these topics cover:

 - Use of (in silico) mock microbial communities to test microbial ecology theories: (i) Elucidation of factors influencing the recovery of genomes from metagenomes, (ii) Development of neutral and niche theories to study microbial interactions using multi-omics data.